zolon-manoo/spec-kit/templates/commands/specify.md

       - PowerShell example: `{SCRIPT} -Json -Number 5 -ShortName "user-auth" "Add user authentication"`

    **IMPORTANT**:
-   - Only consider branches that still exist (local or remote)
+   - Check all three sources (remote branches, local branches, specs directories) to find the highest number
+   - Only match branches/directories with the exact short-name pattern
-   - If no existing branches found with this short-name, start with number 1
+   - If no existing branches/directories found with this short-name, start with number 1
    - The JSON output will contain BRANCH_NAME and SPEC_FILE paths
    - You must only ever run this script once per feature
    - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot")